scottwillmoore/summer-research/eric/DOCUMENTATION.md

 ## issues:
 - can move baxter's physical arms like in simulator, but motion is jagged
 - have to use docker container, messages published in u20.04 ros noetic cannot be received by baxter and container (u14.04, ros indigo)

+# Fetch - manipulation

+## segmentation
+Detectron2

+## determine grasp poses
+For each item (with segmentation) / show all poses (no segmentation)
+User chooses item / chooses pose

+## moveit to plan and grasp object